smart-data-lake/smart-data-lake/docs/features.md

 * Process all data
 * Partition parameters: give partition values to process for start nodes as parameter
 * Partition Diff: search missing partitions and use as parameter
-* Spark Incremental: compare sortable column between source and target, load the difference
+* Incremental: use stateful input DataObject, or compare sortable column between source and target and load the difference
 * Spark Streaming: asynchronous incremental processing by using Spark Structured Streaming
 * Spark Streaming Once: synchronous incremental processing by using Spark Structured Streaming with Trigger=Once mode